liquibase/liquibase-test-harness/README.md

 6) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot` and add expected DB Snapshot results.
 - To verify the absence of an object in a snapshot (such as with drop* commands) add `"_noMatch": true,` to that tree level where the missing object should be verified.
   See [dropSequence.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/dropSequence.json) as an example.
-  Additionally the `_noMatchField` parameter can be used to define the exact property which should be absent or different for that particular database object (for example Column, Table etc.) see [createTableWithNumericColumn.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/createTableWithNumericColumn.json)
+  Additionally, the `_noMatchField` parameter can be used to define the exact property which should be absent or different for that particular database object (for example Column, Table etc.) see [createTableWithNumericColumn.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/createTableWithNumericColumn.json)
+- You can use `src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot/example.json ` as an example of expected snapshot configuration.
 7) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff` and add expected diff results.
+- You can use `src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff/empty.json ` as an example of expected diff configuration.

 - NOTE: All test data should be added under the database specific folder.
 If you would like to test another DB type, please add the requisite folder.
 - More information on Advanced test behavior can be found in README.advanced-test.md